Devolution in the United Kingdom: Sub-national level

-Competences of the devolved governments
+Competences of the devolved authorities

 Northern Ireland, Scotland and Wales enjoy different levels of legislative, administrative and budgetary autonomy.
 Each devolved administration has exclusive powers in certain policy areas, while in others, responsibility is shared and some areas of policy in the specific area are not under the control of the devolved administration.
 For example, while policing and criminal law may be a competence of the Scottish Government, the UK Government remains responsible for anti-terrorism, and coordinates serious crime response through the National Crime Agency.

 Under section 30 of the Scotland Act 1998, powers that are reserved to the UK Parliament can be temporarily devolved to the Scottish Parliament.
 A section 30 order has been granted 16 times since the creation of the Scottish Parliament; these orders have covered a variety of areas, including the power to hold a referendum on independence.

 However, section 35 of the Scotland Act 1998 grants the Secretary of State for Scotland the ability to make an order prohibiting the Presiding Officer of the Scottish Parliament from submitting a bill to royal assent if they believe it would be incompatible with any of the United Kingdom's international obligations or the interests of defence or national security, or would make modifications of the law as it applies to reserved matters and which the Secretary of State has reasonable grounds to believe would have an adverse effect on the operation of the law as it applies to reserved matters.
 This power was used for the first time in January 2023, when Scotland Secretary Alister Jack announced that he would make an order under section 35 to prevent the Gender Recognition Reform (Scotland) Bill from proceeding to royal assent.

+The competences of the strategic authorities in England are set out in section 2 of the English Devolution and Community Empowerment Act 2026, with established mayoral authorities able to request more powers under section 53.